tamuleifan/CSE6242-team143-publicreview-temp/README.txt

 - Our project is built upon Python 3+ environment and not yet supporting python 3 below version environment built, though we suggest Python 3.6 is the best compatible.Our Web browser compatible is either Chrome or FireFox.
 ## Potential Errors:
-- Not supporting all the locations users fill into the search
+- Not supporting all the locations users fill into the search bar